 Vaila was very excited at winning a prize through the Anderson High School to visit New York as part of the Global Classroom project in November 2007, but unfortunately she was unable to take up the offer through illness.
 As her treatment progressed well, however, she was set to become a co-ordinator for the Global Classroom initiative in the Czech Republic in May-June 2008 but unfortunately events overtook her.

-Vaila's fund was set up to enable young, financially disadvantaged fifth and sixth year pupils (16 to 18-year olds) in Shetland to travel abroad for international study such as those opportunities presented by the Global Classroom initiative; it has already made its first awards.
-You can learn more from the Vaila's Fund website.
+Vaila's fund was set up to enable young, financially disadvantaged fifth and sixth year pupils (16 to 18-year olds) in Shetland to travel abroad for international study such as those opportunities presented by the Global Classroom initiative; it is now administered by Voluntary Action Shetland.